syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-ZUGFeRD-invoice.md

 ---
 title: Working with ZUGFeRD invoice | Syncfusion
-description: This section explains how to generate,add and extract process on ZUGFeRD invoice
+description: This section explains how to generate,add and extract process on ZUGFeRD invoice and Validating ZUGFeRD invoices using Adobe Acrobat
 platform: file-formats
 control: PDF
 documentation: UG